The Missing Chapters

 - Rashbam's own works – In the extant portion of Rashbam's Torah commentary and in his other works, he sometimes discusses verses from the missing chapters or notes that these chapters contained an explanation of a certain topic.
 D. Rosin's critical edition of Rashbam's commentary (1882) collected many of these cases, and some new ones are added here.

 - Citations by others – Rosin also began the work of gathering the citations of the missing sections of Rashbam's commentary found in various Tosafist compilations.
-The collection here adds to this pool from additional manuscripts and printed works.5
+The collection here significantly adds to this pool from many additional manuscripts and printed works.5

 - Chizkuni – Many scholars have noted that a significant portion of Chizkuni is taken from Rashbam.6 The corollary of this is that Chizkuni can also serve as a valuable source for reconstructing the missing parts of Rashbam's commentary.
 I. Kislev7 provides two examples, and the reconstructed text presented here offers additional ones.